The European Antitrust Review 2015 • Section 4: Country chapters

-According to the Guidelines, ‘the creation of a joint venture for the sole purpose of creating an artwork and which is destined to be dissolved at the end of the art project cannot result in a concentration’.
-17
+According to the Guidelines, ‘the creation of a joint venture for the sole purpose of creating an artwork and which is destined to be dissolved at the end of the art project cannot result in a concentration’.17

-If there is no ‘dissolution provision’ in case of failure, the joint venture will fulfil the long-lasting criteria if its duration is sufficiently long to bring about a change in the structure of the undertakings.
+If there is no ‘dissolution provision’ in case of failure, the joint venture will fulfil the long-lasting criteria if its duration is long enough to bring about a change in the structure of the undertakings.

-In conclusion, if the joint venture performs, on a lasting basis, all the functions of an autonomous economic entity, it will constitute a concentration which must be notified to the FCA in either of the following instances:
+In conclusion, if the joint venture performs, on a lasting basis, all the functions of an autonomous economic entity, it will constitute a concentration, which must be notified to the FCA in either of the following instances:

-- the concentration does not have a European dimension – which is to say that, if the operation meets the relevant European thresholds provided in the Council Regulation No.139/2004 on the control of concentrations between undertakings,19 it will fall within the European Commission’s scope and will have to be notified to the latter that can, as provided by the Regulation No.139/2004, refer it back to the FCA; or
+- the concentration does not have a European dimension – which is to say that, if the operation meets the relevant European thresholds provided in the Council Regulation No.139/2004 on the control of concentrations between undertakings,19 it will fall within the European Commission’s scope and will have to be notified to the latter that can, as provided by the Regulation No. 139/2004, refer it back to the FCA; or

 Please note that when joint control is acquired over a newly created joint venture, the relevant turnover to consider is that of the controlling parent companies.
 The newly created company is not considered a relevant undertaking ‘as it has no turnover of its own before the operation’.
 If one of the controlling companies transfers assets to the newly created company, the turnover attributed to these assets is taken into account when calculating the turnover of this parent company.20